414owen/414owen.github.io/blog_posts/arista-hackathon-2017.md

 but separately, so our project wasn't compared to projects created in Vancouver, for example.

-The hackathon was a 24-hour one, 3pm on Thursday to 3pm in Friday, with voting and prizes afterwards.
+The hackathon was a 24-hour one, 3pm on Thursday to 3pm on Friday, with voting and prizes afterwards.
 There were a tonne of games and events organised, as well as lots of food to keep us happy and relatively sane.
 There was a music room, two board game rooms, pool / foosball tournaments, an overnight game of